- You do not have a prior DWI, DWAI, or DWAI drugs conviction within the past 5 years

 So like Kunu said in Forgetting Sarah Marshall, “do less.”

-This isn’t about the field sobriety tests though because you’ve already done those (which you shouldn’t have, ever) and you failed them, and you told them you had a couple drinks, and you’re just driving home.
+This isn’t about the field sobriety tests though because you’ve already done those (which you shouldn’t have, ever) and you failed them, and you told them you had a couple of drinks, and you’re just driving home.
 That’s why you’re sitting in the police station and they are asking you to give them a breath test.
 You’ve been nice, you’ve been cooperative, you are being respectful, yet you’re still sitting on a bench, handcuffed to a wall wishing you didn’t have to make this decision before calling your mom/wife/husband/boyfriend/etc for a ride home.

 So why would you continue cooperating?
 You’re just a good guy/gal who wants to give a bunch of evidence against themselves and limit your attorney’s options in defending you.
 Stop, don’t take the test.
-We can explain later, after you’ve talked to an attorney.
+We can explain later after you’ve talked to an attorney.

 Remember my advice from above, shut up, don’t say yes or no, just don’t do it.
-Sit their quietly and use your rights.
+Sit there quietly and use your rights.
 You have a right to remain silent, use it.
 If you must say something say that you want to speak with an attorney and you want to talk to them about the breath test.
 Try not to slur it though on the off chance you’re on camera.

 But won’t it look bad?
 Won’t I look guilty, you might ask?